Xilinx/PYNQ-ComputerVision/overlays/README.md

     ```commandline
     $ cd /<your_pynqcv_folder>/overlays/myFirstOverlay
     $ mkdir build; cd build
-    $ cmake .. -DCMAKE_TOOLCHAIN_FILE=../../../frameworks/cmakeModules/toolchain_sdx2017.4.cmake -DSDxPlatform=/your_PynqPlatform_folder/bare_hdmi -DSDxClockID=1 -DSDxArch=arm32
+    $ cmake .. -DCMAKE_TOOLCHAIN_FILE=../../../frameworks/cmakeModules/toolchain_sdx2018.2.cmake -DSDxPlatform=/your_PynqPlatform_folder/ultra -DSDxClockID=1 -DusePL=ON -DnoBitstream=OFF -DnoSDCardImage=ON -DSDxArch=arm64
     ```
+  + Note that the clock ID for the platform selects the desired clock frequency for the overlay design.
+In the case of the Ultra96 platform, the following IDs are available: 0=100MHz, 1=150MHz, 2=250MHz, 3=300MHz.
   + run make for the target with your chosen overlay name
     ```commandline
     $ make xv2MyFirstOverlay
     ```
   + run make install.
-This will copy three files (xv2MyFirstOverlay.tcl, xv2MyFirstOverlay.so, xv2MyFirstOverlay.bit) to /<your_pynqcv_folder>/overlays/myFirstOverlay/libarm32
+This will copy three files (xv2MyFirstOverlay.tcl, xv2MyFirstOverlay.so, xv2MyFirstOverlay.bit) to /<your_pynqcv_folder>/overlays/myFirstOverlay/libarm64
     ```commandline
     $ make install
     ```
-  + copy the content of /<your_pynqcv_folder>/overlays/myFirstOverlay/build/libarm32 to a test folder (for instance ~/proj/test) on your pynq board:
+  + copy the content of /<your_pynqcv_folder>/overlays/myFirstOverlay/build/libarm64 to a test folder (for instance ~/proj/test) on your pynq board:
     ```commandline
     $  scp xv2MyFirstOverlay.* xilinx@<pynq-board-ip>:/home/xilinx/proj/test
     ```